PerrinMyerson/Search-Engine/README.md

 readiness, evidence-registry, WPT-subset, visual, platform, security/privacy, operations, and release-review gates for the exact claim being made.

-`brutal-bench audit` is the top-level claim gate.
+`rowser-bench audit` is the top-level claim gate.
 It composes traceability, evidence-registry coverage, and readiness for `--claim search`, `--claim browser`, or `--claim combined`, and exits non-zero with `--require-complete` until that exact claim has no partial or missing requirements, no uncovered evidence, and no partial or missing readiness areas.

-`brutal-bench readiness` lists the required search-mode and browser-product areas, marks current status as implemented/partial/missing, verifies required plan-document and implementation evidence markers, and exits non-zero with `--require-complete` until every area has direct evidence.
+`rowser-bench readiness` lists the required search-mode and browser-product areas, marks current status as implemented/partial/missing, verifies required plan-document and implementation evidence markers, and exits non-zero with `--require-complete` until every area has direct evidence.
 Use `--claim search`,